-Ref KPI Unit of Measurement Wards Previous Year Performance Overall Performance 2018/19 for renormance Target Actual R TL13 Review the Integrated Human Settlement Plan by June 2019 Plan completed by the end of June All 0 1 0 month.
-Furthermore, an indigent debtor also receives a subsidy on refuse removal and sewerage, rates and the availability charge in respect of water.
+Ref КРІ Unit of Measurement Wards Previous Year Performance Overall Performance for 2018/19 for renomiance Target Actual R TL13 Review the Integrated Human Settlement Plan by June 2019 Plan completed by the end of June All 0 1 0

-3.6 Free Basic Services and Indigent Support
+3.6 Free Basic Services and Indigent Support Introduction

 A debtor is considered indigent if the total monthly household income is equal to two times the amount of state funded social pensions or less (currently R 3 500 per month).
-All indigent households individually receive 6 kl water and 50KwH electricity free each
+All indigent households individually receive 6 kl water and 50KwH electricity free each month.
+Furthermore, an indigent debtor also receives a subsidy on refuse removal and sewerage, rates and the availability charge in respect of water.